RANKING STUDIO GHIBLI'S FILMS

 SO WHAT WOULD I RECOMMEND?

-I’d recommend anything with a score of 6 or above, particularly because I think the two 6s are films I think other people would enjoy even if I didn't love them.
-That means I think that 67% of their films are worth recommending and I would only describe two of them as actually bad (Arrietty and The Cat Returns).
+I’d recommend anything with a score of 6 or above, particularly because I think the 6s are films I think other people would enjoy even if I didn't love them.
+That means I think that most of their films are worth recommending and I would only describe two of them as actually bad (Arrietty and The Cat Returns).
 That's a pretty good ratio.